Thaddeus Swanek Thaddeus Swanek

 Policy Updates that Small Businesses Need to Know

-Before the gala, the The CO—100 Small Business Forum provided opportunities for small businesses to connect, learn, and grow.
+Before the gala, The CO—100 Small Business Forum provided opportunities for small businesses to connect, learn, and grow.
 First up was U.S. Chamber Executive Vice President and Chief Policy Officer Neil Bradley in a Q&A session on the latest small business policy news with Vice President and Editor-in-Chief of CO—, Jeanette Mulvey.

 Bradley said that the tightness in the labor and the competition for talent was likely to continue over the long term due to long-term generational and demographic trends.

 “Today, we still have more open jobs than we have people looking for work and because of the demographics and the retirement of the Baby Boomers, that’s likely to continue,” Bradley said.
-“And so, while the labor market is easing and it may be a little bit easier to hire than it was a year, or two years ago, I'm afraid this is probably a little bit of the new normal and it’s going to be with us for awhile.”
+“And so, while the labor market is easing, and it may be a little bit easier to hire than it was a year or two years ago, I'm afraid this is probably a little bit of the new normal and it’s going to be with us for awhile.”

 He also addressed the expiration of 2017 tax cuts next year and what impact America’s “Tax Cliff” would have on small businesses